-3.19 The external public debt forecast in the dFF at the end of the 2017/18 year is \$51.14 million which is \$2.5 million less than the forecast for the corresponding year contained in the 2015-25 LTP.
-The graph below illustrates that Council's public debt is tracking as per its Financial Strategy and following a more favourable trend.
+The external public debt forecast at the end of the 2017/18 year is \$2.5 million less than the forecast for the corresponding year contained in the LTP.
+We are on target to achieve the forecast debt reduction of \$21 million over the life of the LTP.